-This edition was published by Simon and Schuster on August 12, 2014 in hardcover and has 320 pages.
+This literature is a hardcover edition that was published by Simon and Schuster on August 12, 2014 and has 320 pages.

 A standalone book of literature that explores the meaning of life, why humans are important, and why love is the most important of all.
 Based in Cambridge, England.